DukeAtreides/seekonkucc_CommunionClass/README.md

 ### TODO:  Play the ‘Names of the Disciples” game.
 Presumably this is Disciples bingo?
 ### Read: If time, Read The Lord’s Prayer Illustrated by Tim Ladwig TODO: Do we have this book?

+## Lesson 24 - 2/8/2026  The Feeding of the 5000
+### Theme: Bread and Wine as symbols of spiritual nourishment; and the things we do to nourish our souls
+### Read: The Feeding of the Five Thousand,The Children’s Illustrated Bible, page 228
+### Context: This next part ties the lesson into Communion, which we are building up to.
+Right after the feeding of the 5000, Jesus said: “I am the bread of life...My flesh is real food and my blood is real drink.
+Whoever eats my flesh and drinks my blood remains in me, and I in them.”
+Then he explained that “The words I have spoken to you— they are full of the Spirit] and life”.
+And what that means is that his message of love for one another, following the Golden Rule, sharing, thinking of others – those things nourish you and the communities that you live in.
+Love nourishes your spirit.
+Think about it - when people, especially your family, treat you with love, do you feel nourished?
+Does it feel good to show love to others?
+At communion, we receive bread and juice that represent Jesus’ body and blood - they represent that we want to live out the Golden Rule.
+The church itself is also called the Body of Christ, and that means that Christians are supposed to work together to treat everyone with kindness.

+### Introduce Social Mission & Action
+At our church, we help others.
+A group of people called the Social Mission and Action Committee meets to coordinate our efforts to help people.
+### Visit the porch to show the food pantry where anyone can take food if they need it.
+On Saturdays, our church also delivers food to people who need help.
+We work with a place called Doorways.
+Doorways is in Seekonk, located at the former North School.
+We, as a church, also collect used clothes to give to people who need them.
+We, as a church, also help a tiny country called Haiti.
+As a country, the USA also gives food stamps to people who need food.
+As you get older, in these classes, you will learn about ways people need help and how you can help.
+### Passport Location: Food Pantry

+## Lesson 25 - 2/15/2026 Sunday Before Lent: The Centurion’s Servant / Works of Mercy / Sacrifice
+### Theme: Empathy and helping those who need it; sacrificing for each other.
+Building up to introduce Lent.
+### Read: The Centurion’s Servant pages 218-219
+We don’t have power like Jesus did to heal people.
+We need medicine and doctors.
+But we can help people who are hurting and in pain.
+Has anyone heard of the term empathy before?
+Empathy means the ability to understand and share the feelings of another.
+Ways we can show empathy are through the Corporal and Spiritual works of Mercy.
+The Corporal Works of Mercy:
+- To feed the hungry
+- To give water to the thirsty
+- To clothe the naked
+- To shelter the homeless
+- To visit the sick
+- To visit the imprisoned, or ransom the captive
+- To bury the dead.
+The Spiritual Works of Mercy:
+- To instruct the ignorant
+- To counsel the doubtful
+- To bear patiently those who wrong oneself
+- To forgive offenses
+- To comfort the afflicted
+- To pray for the living and the dead
+- To admonish sinners
+Sometimes to do these things, we have to sacrifice something for someone else.
+When we have cookies, we might have to make a sacrifice and share them with our brother.
+A sacrifice is giving up something that is good for someone else.
+Lent is next week.
+That is a time when we make a small sacrifice.
+That could be sacrificing our time and doing an extra chore or something nice.
+It could be giving something up, like chocolate, to help us practice sacrificing.
+Do you think you will make a Lenten sacrifice?
+Lent starts on Ash Wednesday.
+We get ashes on our heads.
+That is a symbol of sacrifice and is supposed to make us think.
+Before we go into Lent and do our sacrifice, there is a big party called Mardi Gras.
+We will have a Mardi Gras day party today at coffee hour!
+### Discuss: Sacrifice, works of mercy, Lent etc.
+### Explain the Lenten Chain